 A) Comparison with Industry Peers:

-We see that Ambika Cotton Mills Ltd has outperformed most of its peers over last 10 years (2005-10) without compromising on its profit margins.
+We see that Ambika Cotton Mills Ltd has outperformed most of its peers over the last 10 years (2005-10) without compromising on its profit margins.
 Its net profit margin (NPM) is one of the best in the industry.

 As discussed during financial analysis, we can notice that the growth of ACML has not come at the cost of impairment of capital structure.
-ACML is one of the most conservatively financed companies in its industries, which is reflected by comparison of its D/E ratio with its peers.
+ACML is one of the most conservatively financed companies in its industries, which is reflected by the comparison of its D/E ratio with its peers.

 B) Increase In Production Capacity And Sales:

-The above table indicates that the sales growth achieved by Ambika Cotton Mills Ltd over last 10 years has been contributed equally by product price increase (measured by revenue per spindle, assuming each spindle produced same amount of yarn in 2005 and 2014) and increased quantity of product sold (measured by production capacity).
+The above table indicates that the sales growth achieved by Ambika Cotton Mills Ltd over last 10 years has been contributed equally by product price increase (measured by revenue per spindle, assuming each spindle produced the same amount of yarn in 2005 and 2014) and increased quantity of product sold (measured by production capacity).
 This is a good sign that ACML is not relying solely on product price increases to achieve sales growth but also expanding its reach in consumer markets by selling higher quantities.

 C) Conversion Of Sales Growth Into Profits:

 We can see that though the profit margin has been fluctuating over the years, it has still been able to maintain it at respectable levels of 8-10%.
-Profit margin decreased during 2008-10 due to higher interest cost consequent to capital expenditure done by company on capacity expansion as well as on wind power generation.
-Company now generates 110% of its power requirement by wind energy, thereby protecting itself from risks of fluctuating power cost and availability.
+Profit margin decreased during 2008-10 due to higher interest cost consequent to capital expenditure done by the company on capacity expansion as well as on wind power generation.
+The company now generates 110% of its power requirement by wind energy, thereby protecting itself from risks of fluctuating power cost and availability.